 A time for rebellion!
 Although, rebellion is less likely if taking supplements daily has become the norm through primary school, so starting early is the key.
 Don’t panic however, if you’re new to the whole supplementing journey.

-If your teens have been sick and missed out on a party, or get together with friends, or missing school frequently and have to catch up all the time, that is often enough of an incentive to get them motivated.
+If your teens have been sick and missed out on a party, or get together with friends, or have missed school frequently, that is often enough of an incentive to get them motivated.
 Many of my teen patients are bright, self-aware, responsible young people, only too happy to try and help themselves.

 Remember that adult doses of herbs, vitamins and minerals apply to children over 12 as a general rule.
 Exceptions exist for smaller teenagers, and consulting an expert is the key to knowing the right supplement and the right dose.
 Most can actually start swallowing tablets now which can make it even easier, and more convenient.